Special Bulletin: Synopsis

-Moments before the handover, a power failure occurs in Charleston – all televisions including one on the tugboat go off the air.
-This proves to be a deliberate distraction as a Delta Force commando team storms the boat from offshore, killing all the terrorists except for Frieda Barton.
-Dr. McKeeson is cornered, but commits suicide to escape capture.
-While Steve and George are safely taken off the ship, they continue to broadcast on the dock.
-Frieda Barton is also taken off the ship by the Charleston Police Department, while the Nuclear Emergency Support Team boards the boat to disarm the device.
+Moments before the handover, however, a power failure occurs in Charleston – all televisions, including one on the tugboat, go off the air.
+This proves to be a deliberate distraction as a Delta Force commando team storms Liberty May from offshore, killing all the terrorists except for Barton.
+McKeeson is cornered but commits suicide to escape capture.
+While Levitt and Takashima are safely taken off the boat, they continue to broadcast on the dock.
+Barton is also taken off the boat by the Charleston Police Department, while the Nuclear Emergency Support Team boards the boat to disarm the device.
 A camera aboard the boat records the team working, when they accidentally trigger one of McKeeson's safeguards.

-As the team frantically try to stabilize the device, the feed is suddenly interrupted by static, at which point the broadcast returns to the RBS Studio, the hosts clearly shaken by what they have just witnessed.
+As the team frantically try to stabilize the device, the feed is suddenly interrupted by static, at which point the broadcast returns to the RBS studio, the anchors clearly shaken by what they have just witnessed.
 The broadcast shifts to another reporter, Meg Barclay, who is aboard two miles away.
-Footage reveals that the device exploded, resulting in a 23-kiloton nuclear blast that has caused a firestorm, destroying the core of the city of Charleston.
-Both Steve and George, last seen standing a few feet from ground zero, have been killed.
+Footage reveals that the device exploded, resulting in a 23-kiloton blast that has caused a firestorm, destroying downtown Charleston.
+Both Levitt and Takashima, last seen standing a few feet from ground zero, have been killed.

 Three days later, RBS broadcasts the aftermath of the detonation.
 Thanks to an earlier ordered evacuation, only 2,000 citizens perished in the detonation.
 However, tens of thousands more have been left injured, traumatized or homeless, and the surrounding area will be uninhabitable for decades to come.
 The film ends as the news bulletin reports on other stories across the world.